HappylabWien/OctoPrint-Fabman/README.md

 ### Configure your installation

 #### Fabman Configuration
-- Set your Fabman Bridge API key.
-If it doesn’t yet exist, create a new equipment (type 3D printer) in Fabman and create an API key for it.
+- [Create a Fabman Bridge API key](https://help.fabman.io/article/32-create-a-bridge-api-key).
+If it doesn’t yet exist, create a new equipment (type 3D printer) in Fabman first and then create an API key for it.
 - Do not set time based costs in the equipment details in Fabman.
 Configuration for billing, time or filament based, will be described below.

 #### Configuration prior to the first boot of OctoPrint